pete-lepusden/php-pdo-scripting/README.md

 # php-pdo-scripting
-PHP PDO Read, Write, Delete script generator
+PHP PDO Read, Write, Delete script generator.
+This script pulls the selected schema and table from the connected database and genarates PHP pdo format scripts for select, write and delete functions to the browser.

 # Documentation
 Documentation coming soon.